realpython/python-guide/docs/intro/learning.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This book teaches Python programming and basic cryptography for absolute
 beginners.
-The chapters provide the source code for various ciphres, as well
+The chapters provide the source code for various ciphers, as well
 as programs that can break them.

     `Hacking Secret Ciphers with Python <http://inventwithpython.com/hacking/>`_